The SPIRE Model of Happiness

 Spiritual: What gives you purpose and meaning?
 What values drive your actions?

-Physical: How do you cultivate positive regard for the body, treat it well, and be aware of the innate ability of the body to affect the mind?
+Physical: How do you maintain positive regard for your body, treat it well, and allow it to affect your mind?

-Intellectual: What are the ways you stretch, grow, and challenge the mind by cultivating creativity and fostering the love of learning?
+Intellectual: What are the ways you stretch, grow, and challenge your mind by cultivating creativity and fostering a love for learning?

 Relational: How do you contribute to and benefit from the people around you?
-What are the ways you foster a healthy relationship with yourself?
+What are the ways you nurture a healthy relationship with yourself?

-Emotional: How can you increase pleasurable emotions and cultivate resilience to deal with painful emotions?
+Emotional: How can you increase pleasurable emotions and build resilience to deal with painful emotions?
 How do you express gratitude?

 Ben-Shahar concludes that pursuing these individual aspects of happiness is the loophole to increasing overall levels of happiness without falling into the paradox that Mauss et. al. forewarned.
 What do you think?
 How much do you consciously value happiness?
 Do you find it bolsters or hinders your opportunities for growth?
 How could addressing growth in these five arenas specifically potentiate vitality and well-being in your life?